 Poorly designed reporting forms are certain to harm your safety reporting culture more than other factors.

-When safety reporting forms causes me pain to fill out, I won't do it again.
+When safety reporting forms cause me pain to fill out, I won't do it again.
 I don't like pain.
 I won't repeat the painful experience.
 Employees are no different.

 Safety managers spend considerable energy trying to improve safety reporting cultures, such as:

 - Safety surveys;